Rizwan-Hasan/rizwan-hasan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a dedicated and experienced **Software Engineer** with **almost 3 years** of experience, specializing in backend development, debugging, and cloud computing.
+I am a dedicated and experienced **Software Engineer** with **3 years** of experience, specializing in backend development, debugging, and cloud computing.
 My expertise lies in **Python programming** and **Linux development**, where I develop robust and efficient solutions.
-I hold a Bachelor’s Degree in Computer Science and Engineering from [East Delta University](https://www.eastdelta.edu.bd/), Chittagong, Bangladesh 🇧🇩.
+I hold a Bachelor’s Degree in Computer Science and Engineering from [East Delta University](https://www.eastdelta.edu.bd/), Chattogram, Bangladesh 🇧🇩.
 With a strong foundation in media and exceptional communication skills, I forge meaningful connections and make a lasting impact in the tech industry.
 And have a proven track record of solving complex issues, optimizing system performance, and enhancing software quality through continuous improvement practices.

 {{< icon name="download" pack="fas" >}} **Download my** {{< staticref "media/Curriculum Vitae (CV) - Rizwan Hasan.pdf" "newtab" >}}Curriculum Vitae (CV){{< /staticref >}}